 Explore your options

 And if you’re already qualified, you can take your career further with a postgraduate programme.
-They’re designed in partnership with clinical colleagues to make sure they meet current need.
-We offer flexible study options, too, so you can fit professional development around your job and equip yourself for future practice.
+They’re designed in partnership with clinical colleagues to make sure they meet current industry needs.
+We offer flexible study options so you can fit professional development around your job and equip yourself for future practice.

 Programmes and study path

-The Bachelor of Health Science (Medical Imaging) is endorsed by the New Zealand Institute of Medical Radiation Technology and recognised by the Medical Radiation Technologists Board.
+The Bachelor of Health Science (Medical Imaging) is accredited by the New Zealand Medical Radiation Technologists Board.